DominicJosephMitchell/TrailsClient/README.md

 RIDER:
 A rider wants to know how many total miles of the trail.
 A rider wants to know the location of each trail.
-A rider wants to know how difficult the ride is.
+A rider wants to know how difficult the trail is.
-A rider wants to know what feature each ride has.
+A rider wants to know what feature each trail has.
-A rider wants to know how many streets would have to crossed over during the ride.
-A rider wants to know the elevation of their hike.
+A rider wants to know the elevation of their trail.

 USER:
-A user wants to have a easy to use of program.
 A user wants to be able to see pictures of the trails.
 A user wants to be able to see trails they have completed.
-A user wants a appealing UI/UX design .
 A user wants to create an account, with user name and password.
 A user wants to update their password.
 A user wants to sign in and log out.